SmbKiwi/metlink-wellington-homeassistant/README.md

 ServiceName | The name of the route (service) ServiceMode | Whether the service is a bus, train, or ferry

+### Installation:

+To install the component in Home Assistant:

+1. Copy the contents of this repository's custom_components directory to your <config_dir>/custom_components/ directory.
+1. Add configuration entries to your configuration.yaml file (see the Configuration section below).
+1. Reboot Home Assistant.

 ### Configuration:

 From the [Metlink](https://www.metlink.org.nz/) website determine the exact stop and route number/ID to enter in the configuration for your desired location and route.

 You can obtain train station abbreviation codes (which are used as the stop_number for a train station) from  https://www.metlink.org.nz/getting-around/real-time-information/

-Then add the data to your configuration.yaml file as shown in the example:
+Then add the configuration entries to your configuration.yaml file as shown in the example:

 #### Example configuration.yaml entry